vegaprotocol/specs/protocol/0002-STTL-settlement.md

 ### Example 3 - Settlement data is submitted before trading is terminated (<a name="0002-STTL-010" href="#0002-STTL-010">0002-STTL-010</a>)

 1. Market has a status of ACTIVE and is trading in default trading mode (continuous trading)
+2. There is at least one party that has non-zero position
-1. An [oracle event occurs](./0045-DSRC-data_sourcing.md) that is eligible to settle the market, as defined on the [Product](./0001-MKTF-market_framework.md) (see also [cash settled futures spec](./0016-PFUT-product_builtin_future.md)).
+3. An [oracle event occurs](./0045-DSRC-data_sourcing.md) that is eligible to settle the market, as defined on the [Product](./0001-MKTF-market_framework.md) (see also [cash settled futures spec](./0016-PFUT-product_builtin_future.md)).
 In other words the settlement price is submitted to the market before trading is terminated.
 This oracle input is ignored and market is in the default trading mode (continous trading).
 1. At least one party places an order that triggers a trade (just to prove that we can).
 1. The product's [trading terminated trigger is hit](./0016-PFUT-product_builtin_future.md#41-termination-of-trading)